 Districts Analysed

-Leafy streets and proximity to elite international schools make it the gold standard for high-net-worth households.
+Its village-like atmosphere, proximity to Tenbosch Park, and high concentration of international schools make it the gold standard for expat families.

 Top-rated zones for tenants

-Buyers typically face a 12.5% registration tax, though first-time buyers may qualify for an 'abattement' (tax reduction) on the first €200,000 of the purchase price.
+In the Brussels-Capital Region, buyers typically pay a 12.5% registration tax, though first-time buyers may benefit from a tax-free allowance (abattement) on the first €200,000 of the purchase price.